A. C. Cuza

-Alexandru C. Cuza (8 November 1857 – 3 November 1947), also known as A. C. Cuza, was a Romanian far-right politician and economist.
+Alexandru C. Cuza (8 November 1857 – 3 November 1947), also known as A. C. Cuza, was a Romanian far-right politician, economist, professor, poet, prose writer and epigramist.

 Early life

 Cuza was born in Iași into a family of mixed Armenian-Greek origins.
+He was the grandson of Moldavian landowner Gheorghe Cuza (1780–1835), Domnitor Alexandru Ioan Cuza's uncle.
 He attended secondary school in his native city and in Dresden, Saxony, Germany, then studied law at the University of Paris, the Friedrich-Wilhelms-Universität Berlin, and the Université Libre de Bruxelles.
-He took doctorates in political science and economy (1881), as well as law (1882).
+He took doctorates in political and administrative sciences (1882), as well as law (1886).